 An administrative review is

 not a meeting between you and a DMV employee or a third party.
-DMV does not determine whether you are guilty of a specific offense (that is up to the courts).
+DMV does not determine whether you are guilty of a specific offense (that is up to the courts or applicable authority).
 DMV cannot consider circumstances that may have led to the suspension or revocation imposed on your driving privileges.
 The notice you received from DMV will say if you are entitled to an administrative review.
 Your notice may say that you are entitled to an

 administrative hearing instead.

-Your suspension or revocation will remain in effect during the administrative review.
+Your suspension, cancellation or revocation will remain in effect during the administrative review.

 How Do I Request an Administrative Review?